-The success of both laser and electron beam-based fabrication processes for additive manufacturing and repair applications requires the ability to control melt pool geometry while still maintaining a consistent and desirable microstructure.
-To this end, previous work by the authors has employed point-heat source solutions to investigate the effects of process variables (beam power and velocity) on melt pool geometry and solidification microstructure (grain size and morphology) in beam-based fabrication of thin-wall structures.
+The success of laser and electron beam-based fabrication processes for additive manufacture and repair applications requires the ability to control melt pool geometry while still maintaining a consistent and desirable microstructure.
+To this end, previous work by the authors has employed point heat source solutions to investigate the effects of process variables (beam power and velocity) on melt pool geometry and solidification microstructure (grain size and morphology) in beambased fabrication of bulky 3-D structures.
 However, these results were limited to steady-state conditions away from free-edges.
-The current work extends the approach to investigate transient behavior in the vicinity of a free-edge.
+The current work extends the approach to investigate transient behavior in the vicinity of free-edges, and follows the authors' recent work for 2-D thin-wall geometries [1].